Fifteenth Concert: 3rd November. 11am Emmanuel Church, Didsbury. Free Entry!

 26th January 2019: Haydn Plus! no. 16 We have three wonderful trios by JH today, those in D, Hoboken XV:24, A, Hoboken XV:9 and G, Hoboken XV:41.
 The PLUS! to be announced shortly.

 9th March 2019: Haydn Plus! no. 17 Another two masterworks in the programme, Hoboken XV:5 in G minor – one of very few minor key trios by Haydn – and one of his last and very greatest; the C major, Hoboken XV:27.
 The PLUS! to be announced shortly.

-13th April 2019: Haydn Plus! no. 18 Our penultimate concert in the series includes another three of the Master’s works.
+13th April 2019: Haydn Plus! no. 18 Today’s concert includes another three of the Master’s works.
 Trios in E, Hoboken XV:34, D, Hoboken XV:24 (one of the great, late trios for his mistress Rebecca Schroeter) and G minor, Hoboken XV:1.
 The PLUS! to be announced shortly.

 4th May 2019: Haydn Plus! no. 19 For the last of the set of three trios for flute, cello and piano written in 1790, Hoboken XV:17 in F, the wonderful Jonathan Rimmer joins Harvey and Heather again.
 Also today a short work by the teacher of Mendelssohn and great pianist, Ignaz Moscheles; the Divertissement on a theme of Haydn for flute and piano.
 We conclude with the Sonate en Concert by Jean-Michel Damase, a fabulous piece of French Baroque pastiche!